BabylonJS/OldDocumentationSite/content/resources/Manual/Hiding_Editor_Lines.md

 ## Basic Code

-The usual template form of setting up the playground with , scene, camer and lights
+The usual template form of setting up the playground with , scene, camera and lights
 ```javascript
 var createScene = function() {
     var scene = new BABYLON.Scene(engine);